pressR2/ArcadeGame/README.md

 # Classic Arcade Game Clone
 ## About the game
-* In this game you have a Player, a Bug, Enemies and obstacles.
-The goal of the player is to reach the star square, while holding the bug.
+In this game, you have a hero, a bug, enemies, and obstacles.
+The goal of the hero is to reach the star square while holding the bug.
-* Once the player picks up the bug and reaches the star square with last heart stand, the game moves to level 2 which finishes the game.
+Once the star square is reached the game progresses to level 2 which is the last level of the game.
 ### Menu
-* Use left, right arrows on keyboard to navigate.
-Use enter button to start the game or display and live help.
+* Use left, right arrows on the keyboard to navigate.
+Use enter button to start the game or display the help screen.
+To leave help screen press enter again.
-### Player
+#### Hero
-* Should avoid colliding into any of the enemies.
+* Should avoid colliding into the enemies.
-* The player can move left, right, up and down, unless there will be rocks on his way.
+* Can move left, right, up and down with arrows unless there are rocks on his way.
 Can't enter the water.
 ### Enemies
-* The enemies move in varying speeds on the scene.
+* Move in varying speeds on the scene.
 ### Lives
-* Once the player collides with an enemy, the number of hearts will go down by one till last one disappear.
-The game will reset and the player moves back to the start square.
+* When the hero collides with an enemy, the number of hearts will go down by one till the last one disappear.
+The game will reset and the hero moves back to the starting position.
 ## How to run the game
 * Download the zip file from https://github.com/pressR2/ArcadeGame Extract all files and load index.html in your favorite browser.
 ## Source
 Initial code by Udacity [link](https://github.com/udacity/frontend-nanodegree-arcade-game).

-Icon keyboard moves made by [Freepik] from www.flaticon.com
+#Icon keyboard moves made by [Freepik] from www.flaticon.com.